Diffeomorphisms with positive metric entropy: Introduction

 These results highlight the unique features of the $C^1$ topology.
-At least conjecturally, sufficiently regular volume preserving diffeomorphisms are expected to be compatible with a quite different phenomenon: the coexistence of quasiperiodic behavior (where Lyapunov exponents vanish) with chaotic, non-uniformly hyperbolic behavior.
-Even on surfaces, this conjecture remains open.
+At least conjecturally, sufficiently regular volume-preserving diffeomorphisms are expected to be compatible with a quite different phenomenon: the coexistence of quasiperiodic behavior (where Lyapunov exponents vanish) with chaotic, non-uniformly hyperbolic behavior (inducing positive metric entropy).
+Even on surfaces, this { problem} remains open.